 If you’re like me, one of the most exciting things about the New Year is starting out with a brand new planner!
 I find that putting my thoughts and commitments down on paper is one of the best ways to get organized.
 Plus, it’s so satisfying to check items off that pesky To Do list!
-I went a totally new direction with my 2017 planner than I ever have, so I want to share my Agendio planner review and customization experience.
+But I’ve had such a hard time finding a planner that exactly matched what I was looking for.
+I started researching “build-your-own” agenda options, and I stumbled across Agendio.
+Creating a personalized planner was a totally new (and awesome) opportunity for me, so I want to share my Agendio planner review and customization experience with all of you.

 (Note: this post contains my referral links.
 I hope this review helps with your planner decisions — thanks for your support!)

 Last year, I was a huge Erin Condren Life Planner fan.
 I’d been using the planner for six months when I first blogged about it, and continued for another six months before letting the habit drop.
 (It was an 18-month planner, by the way.)
 So what happened?